warehouse worker

 Transition WORKS had the largest effects on education and training (increasing the attainment of a degree or credential by an average of 28 percentage points).
 Transition WORKS aimed to empower youth receiving disability benefits from the Social Security Administration (SSA) and improve their economic self-sufficiency through a series of workshops focused on self-determination, education and employment services, case management, financial incentives, work-based experience, and job development.

-Understanding the way an intervention is implemented can help practitioners decide whether it is likely to have similar effects if implemented in a new setting.
-Exhibit 1 lists 14 interventions for young adults including their primary services, settings, populations, and their effectiveness by outcome domain.
+Understanding the way a program is implemented can help practitioners decide whether it is likely to have similar effects if implemented in a new setting.
+Exhibit 1 lists 17 programs for young adults including their primary services, settings, populations, and their effectiveness by outcome domain.

 Exhibit 1.
-Interventions serving young adults: characteristics and effectiveness.
+Programs serving young adults: characteristics and effectiveness.

 Little evidence to assess support